 If you’re dealing with some sort of gut bacteria dysbiosis, you want to be careful with even natural sugar like fruit.
 First, you need to get at the root cause to see if this is your issue, but regardless, try and limit fruit to 1-2 servings a day.

 14. Don’t eat the same foods every day.

-Eat with the seasons, and try to rotate your foods on about a 4 day rotation or only eating the same foods a couple of times a week.
-For example, if you eat lots of sweet potato on Monday, try and wait until Friday until you eat sweet potato again.
+Eat with the seasons, and try to rotate your foods on about a 4-day rotation or only eating the same foods a couple of times a week.
+For example, if you eat lots of sweet potato on Monday, try and wait until Friday until you eat a sweet potato again.
 This isn’t about perfection… it’s fine to deviate here and there.
 What’s important is to stay mindful that you’re getting a variety of foods every week!